berndporr/iir1/README.md

 These test if after a delta pulse all filters relax to zero and that their outputs never become NaN.

-## Usage / Documentation
+## Documentation

+### Overview
+For an overview of the class structure and general concepts have a look at Documentation.txt.

+### Learn from the demos
 The easiest way to learn is from the examples which are in the `demo` directory.
-A delta pulse as a test signal is sent into the different filters and saved as a file.
+A delta pulse as a test signal is sent into the different filters and saved in a file.
 With the Python script `plot_impulse_fresponse.py` you can then plot the frequency responses.

 Also the directory containing the unit tests provides examples for every filter type.

-For an overview of the class structure and general concepts have a look at Documentation.txt.
+### Detailed documentation
+A PDF of all classes, methods and in particular `setup` functions is in the `doc/pdf` directory.

-Run `doxygen` to generate the documented class hierachy on the basis of the comments in the header files.
-The file format is HTML and PDF and will be generated in the `doc` subdirectory.
+Run `doxygen` to generate the HTML documentation.

 ## Credits